LeyCod/Photo-Feed-with-Bootstrap/README.md

 ## To-Dos:

-- Create a website that looks like this one:[this exact same picture](https://github.com/breatheco-de/exercise-instagram-feed-bootstrap/blob/master/preview.gif).
+- Create a website that looks like this one:

 ![preview](https://github.com/breatheco-de/exercise-instagram-feed-bootstrap/blob/master/preview.gif)